cgrindel/rules_spm/doc/providers_api.md

 | <a id="providers.system_library_module-hdrs"></a>hdrs |  The header files.   |  <code>[]</code> |
 | <a id="providers.system_library_module-modulemap"></a>modulemap |  The module.modulemap file for the system library module.   |  <code>None</code> |
 | <a id="providers.system_library_module-all_outputs"></a>all_outputs |  All of the output files that are declared for the module.   |  <code>[]</code> |

+**RETURNS**

+A struct which provides info about a system library module.